jeremykenedy/laravel2step/README.md

 - [License](#license)

 ### About
-Laravel 2 step verification is a package to add 2 step user authentication to any Laravel project easily.
+Laravel 2-Step verification is a package to add 2-Step user authentication to any Laravel project easily.
 It is configurable and customizable.
 It uses notifications to send the user an email with a 4-digit verification code.

+Laravel 2-Step Authentication Verification for Laravel.
+Can be used in out the box with Laravel's authentication scaffolding or integrated into other projects.

 ### Future
 * Have more configurable options via the config file to run to env file.
 For: